exercism/DEPRECATED.x-api/README.md

 At this point you can navigate to an existing endpoint in your browser, e.g.
 [localhost:9292/problems/ruby/bob](http://localhost:9292/problems/ruby/bob)

-**If you're not seeing any problems it is probably because you haven't updated or inititialized the submodules.
+**If the endpoint does not return exercism problem data, it is probably because you haven't updated or inititialized the submodules.
 Be sure to work through the [Getting Started](https://github.com/exercism/x-api/blob/master/README.md#getting-started) section of the README.**